CASFRI/PostgreSQL-Table-Translation-Framework/README.md

     * If exact is TRUE and the number of TRUE matchList results is equal to the **count**, returns TRUE.
     * If exact is FALSE and the number of TRUE matchList results is greater than or equal to the **count**, returns TRUE.
     * e.g. HasCountOfMatchList(a, {a,b}, b, {a,b}, c, {a,c}, 2, TRUE) would return TRUE.

-* **False**()
-    * Returns FALSE.
-Useful if all rows should contain an error value.
-All rows will fail so translation function will never run.
-Often paired with translation functions NothingText(), NothingInt() and NothingDouble().
-    * Default error codes are 'NOT_APPLICABLE' for text attributes, -8887 for numeric attributes and NULL for other types.
-    * e.g. False()

-* **True**()
-    * Returns TRUE.
-Useful if no validation function is required.
-The validation step will pass for every row and move on to the translation function.
-    * Default error codes are 'NOT_APPLICABLE' for text attributes and -8887 for numeric attributes but are never used since the function always return TRUE.
-    * e.g. True()

  * **IsIntSubstring**(*text* **srcVal**, *int* **starChar**, *int* **forLength**, *boolean* **acceptNull**\[default FALSE\])
     * Returns TRUE if the substring of **srcVal** starting at character **starChar** for **forLength** is an integer.